Kendall Jenner Poses Topless In Bizarre Waist-High Boots: ‘Playing Dress Up’

 As a gorgeous super model there are few things that Kendall Jenner can’t pull off, and that includes going topless while wearing boots that run up the entire length of her leg.
 On April 29, Kendall posted a picture of herself mixing bare skin with bizarre fashion and it’s everything!

 Kendall Jenner, 21, shares some of the most amazing selfies we have ever seen.
 But her latest Instagram pic is honestly the the most wildly creative one she’s posted so for.
-In the pic that she posted on April 29, Kendall snaps a shot of herself looking in the mirror while totally topless, though she uses her crossed arms to hide the goods.
+In the pic that she posted on April 29, Kendall snaps a shot of herself looking in the mirror while totally topless, though she uses her crossed arms to hide (most of) the goods.

 Okay, so Kendall is topless.
 Yeah she’s totally gorgeous and that will never get old.
 But what’s really unique about this pic is the accessories the model is rocking in the shot.